2020 Public and Nonprofit Division Awards

 Charles H. Levine Award for Best Conference Paper

-Each year, the Division presents the Charles H. Levine Award for Best Conference Paper, sponsored generously by Routledge, to the author (or authors) of the best paper presented at the annual Conference.
-The winning author(s) will be announced in the Conference program and will receive a plaque recognizing the award during the Public and Nonprofit Division’s business meeting at the 2018 Academy of Management conference, as well as a gift certificate for books published by Routledge.
+Each year, the Division presents the Charles H. Levine Award for Best Conference Paper to the author (or authors) of the best paper presented at the annual Conference.
+The winning author(s) will be announced in the Conference program and will receive a plaque recognizing the award during the Public and Nonprofit Division’s business meeting at the 2020 Academy of Management conference, as well as an award of $500 paid by our Division.
 All papers submitted to the division for consideration at the annual conference are eligible for the award.
 The award selection is based on the evaluations received from reviewers of conference papers submitted to the Division.

 Best Conference Paper by a Doctoral Student